Courier City-Oscawana

-Courier City-Oscawana is a neighborhood within the city limits of Tampa, Florida.
+Courier City-Oscawana is a neighborhood within the city limits of Tampa, Florida, United States.
 As of the 2000 census the neighborhood had a population of 1,531.
 The ZIP Codes serving the neighborhood are 33606 and 33609.

 Geography

 Courier City-Oscawana boundaries are John F. Kennedy Boulevard to the north, Armenia Avenue to the west, Swann Avenue to the South, and Rome Avenue to the east.